Slow Metabolism? 6 Reasons You’ve Hit A Speed Bump And Proven Ways To Rev It Up

 Then, there is the theory of “set-point.”
 It suggests that your body strives to maintain your weight within a specific range, and seems to be influenced by your genetic makeup.
 Bear in mind: your actual weight within that set point is affected by your lifestyle.
 In other words, diet, exercise, drug use, head injury and certain brain conditions will influence this set point.

 How To Fix A Slow Metabolism, According To Science

 Because muscle is more metabolically active than fat, you want to build muscle as a strategy to help boost your metabolism.
 Generally speaking, the more muscle you have, the higher your metabolism.
 However, building and preserving muscle requires strength training to be a consistent part of your exercise strategy, alongside diet and lifestyle changes.

 Do Quick Bursts Of Activity

-Aerobic exercise has shown to temporarily increase metabolic rate.
+Aerobic exercise has been shown to temporarily increase metabolic rate.
 Your muscles are burning fuel to move, so they’re doing “work.”
 According to research, a high-intensity workout, like HIIT (High-Intensity Interval Training), can rev up your metabolism.
 Remember to vary up your exercise routine to counter boredom and stay physically challenged.

 Just Stand Up

-Encouraging, isn’t it?.
+Encouraging, isn’t it?
 It turns out that simply standing is good for your health; people who sit for extended periods have a higher risk of developing diabetes, heart disease, hypertension and other related lifestyle diseases.
 Standing “actively” engages your leg, back and abdominal muscles.
 According to this study, standing burnt 174 calories greater than merely sitting.
-Even intermittent standing while working has shown to modestly burn calories compared to sitting.
+Even intermittent standing while working has been shown to modestly burn calories compared to sitting.
 Perhaps you should stand up while reading this.